-Research Internship Tell me moreThe Research Internship Program provides full-time, second-year or third-year undergraduate students in Electrical, Computer, and Biomedical Engineering programs with paid opportunities to undertake a supervised research project with a faculty member in the Department of Electrical and Computer Engineering over a three-month period (May 15 – August 15).
+Research Internship Tell me moreThe Research Internship Program provides full-time, second-year or third-year undergraduate students in Electrical, Computer, and Biomedical Engineering programs with paid opportunities to undertake a supervised research project with a faculty member in the Department of Electrical, Computer and Biomedical Engineering over a three-month period (May 15 – August 15).

 Co-operative Internship Tell me moreThe Co-operative Internship Program provides full-time undergraduate students who have successfully completed three years of the Electrical or Computer Engineering program with the opportunity to obtain valuable, on-the-job training and work experience over a eight, twelve or sixteen consecutive month paid work-term in a company or organization.

 Doctor of Philosophy Tell me moreThe program leading to the degree of Doctor of Philosophy (PhD) provides an opportunity for the full-time student to pursue advanced research.
 The PhD program requires a minimum of four one-term courses and a research seminar, the successful completion of the Candidacy Examination and, a major research thesis which is expected to be an original and significant contribution to knowledge in the discipline, and the successful defence of the research thesis.
 The minimum residency of PhD is 24 months and the maximum length of time to complete doctoral studies is 6 calendar years.